Airline uniforms receive a lot of discussion and critique in the frequent flyer world, sometimes unfairly so.

 Holding up under all conditions

 That is why I found the recent launch of Hainan’s new uniforms so bizarre.
-While they look absolutely beautiful on the streets of Paris (where they were launched), the light colours and flowing fabrics seem like an odd choice when crew are going to be wearing them to do everything from assist passengers boarding in the rain, to cleaning toilets.
+While they look absolutely beautiful on the streets of Paris (where they were launched), the light colors and flowing fabrics seem like an odd choice when crew are going to be wearing them to do everything from assist passengers boarding in the rain, to cleaning toilets.

 A spill of red wine won’t work too well with white or light grey!